-Middle Temple Hall is special for many reasons: for the beauty of its design and architecture, for the glorious double hammer beam roof begun in 1562, for the historic law courts that still surround it.
-It is special for the great oak table cut from one tree in Windsor Forest and floated down the Thames to take up residence before the hall opened, for the halls importance to Elizabethan London and because Shakespeare almost certainly performed here in Twelfth Night at Candelmas, 1602 when the play was given it’s first ever performance.
+Middle Temple Hall is special for many reasons: for the beauty of its design and architecture, for the glorious double hammer-beam roof begun in 1562, for the historic law courts that still surround it.
+It is special for the great oak table cut from one tree in Windsor Forest and floated down the Thames to take up residence before the hall opened, for the halls importance to Elizabethan London and because Shakespeare almost certainly performed here in Twelfth Night at Candelmas, 1602 when the play was given the first performance.

 Olaf Bär, Thomas Allen, Felicity Lott, Christoph Pregardien, Ian Bostridge, Simon Keenlyside, Sergei Leiferkus, Gerald Finley, Willard White, Robert Holl, Danielle De Niese – they all say it is one of the very best acoustics for song that they know.

-So do join us for one or all of these rather special concerts.
-A glass of wine is included in the ticket price and you will given a warm welcome!
+Altogether a bumper season, so do join us for one or all of these rather special concerts.
+A glass of wine is included in the ticket price and you will be given a warm welcome!

 We are indebted to the Temple Song Founders, a group of enlightened and generous supporters, without whose sense of adventure, advice and encouragement, the series could not have come to fruition.